 There is no single core curriculum at Drexel – different programs have different requirements.
 There are 70 different majors, and each college (there are 14) has an undecided option.
 Offerings range from entrepreneurship to engineering to environmental science.
 The nursing program is direct-admit.
 This page has the full list of major options.

-Evelyn visited Drexel in May, 2013, and Suzie, Evelyn and Debbie have all met with Drexel’s Dean of Admissions during his visits to Los Angeles.
+Evelyn visited Drexel in May, 2013, and returned in November, 2022 with Michelle and Chris.
+Additionally, several of Magellan’s counselors have met with Drexel’s Dean of Admissions during his visits to Los Angeles.